Open-Climate-Resilience-Policies/OCRP/_policies/data-center-constraints.md

 ## Policy 3: Grid Synergy & Transparency (CUE/PUE)

 **Concept:**
-Data centers should stabilize the grid, not destabilize it.
+Data centers shall stabilize the grid, not destabilize it.
 Efficiency (PUE) is not enough; we must measure Carbon Usage Effectiveness (CUE) to ensure the *source* of the energy is clean.

 **The Policy:**
 1.  **Renewable Additionality:** Developers must fund **new** renewable generation (e.g., a local solar farm) equivalent to 100% of their load.
 Buying "unbundled" credits from out-of-state is not permitted.